Pasque Flowers at Therfield Heath © Steve Chilton

 The 'Wild About Hertfordshire' nature trail around St Albans

-HNHS is grateful to Affinity Water for generously sponsoring t3-D models of sections of the River Ver, showing the underlying geological strata, that were specially commissioned for his exhibition.
+HNHS is grateful to Affinity Water for generously sponsoring two 3-D models of sections of the River Ver, showing the underlying geological strata, that were specially commissioned for his exhibition.